fislysandi/debug-this/README.md

 - use symlinks to point configuration to the dotfiles folder
 - make a short postinstall script that will automatically do all the work for you
 - make this configuration distro agnostic.
+- be really simple to modify and well documented to be build whatever you want!